bhargavvarmasagi/GDP-Team04/README.md

 Researched best practices for creating and using seed data:- (10/28/2024)<br>
 Explored methods for generating seed data for testing environments, ensuring no impact on production data.
 Focused on creating SQL dump files for relational databases and JSON formats for non-relational databases like MongoDB.
 Reviewed strategies for aligning seed data with database schemas to ensure compatibility. <br>

+Analyzed suitable seed data types for our grocery delivery app (10/28/2024):
+Analyzed suitable seed data types for our grocery delivery app.
+Reviewed options to ensure the data aligns with our schema and supports effective testing.
+Prepared to implement data that covers essential features like product listings, user accounts, and orders.